Frequently Asked Questions

-To sign-up for eStatements, you must be enrolled in Online Banking.
-Once you are logged in to Online Banking, select the eStatements tab and follow the easy steps to enroll your accounts.
+To sign-up for eStatements, you must be enrolled in Digital Banking.
+Once you are logged in to Digital Banking, select the eStatements tab and follow the easy steps to enroll your accounts.
 Once enrolled, you will begin receiving your account statements online and stop receiving paper statements in the mail.

-You will be notified via email when your eStatement is ready and will have access to your eStatement when you log in to Online Banking as soon as your statement period ends each month.
+You will be notified via email when your eStatement is ready and will have access to your eStatement when you log in to Digital Banking as soon as your statement period ends each month.

-You will have access to up to 18 months of statement history within Online Banking.
+You will have access to up to 18 months of statement history within Digital Banking.
 History will begin accumulating once you have enrolled.

 To access your accounts via a smartphone or tablet, simply download the Burke & Herbert Bank Mobile Banking app for iPhone®, iPad®, or Android™ onto your mobile device.
-Log in using your Online Banking user ID and password.
+Log in using your Digital Banking user ID and password.

 You can deposit checks into your account easily, using the Burke & Herbert Bank Mobile Banking App.
 First, endorse (sign) the back of the check and write “For Mobile Deposit – Burke & Herbert Bank.”
 Then, using the Mobile Banking app, take a picture of the front and back of the check, select your “deposit to” account, enter the check amount, submit, and you’re done.